ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

    ![Explorer URLs that were blocked](media/ExplorerPhishClickVerdictURLs.png)

    Select a URL to view more detailed information.
-Note that in the URL flyout dialog, the filtering on emails is removed in order to show you the full view of the URL's exposure in your environment.
+Note that in the URL flyout dialog, the filtering on emails is removed to show you the full view of the URL's exposure in your environment.
 This lets you filter down emails in Explorer to ones you are concerned about, find specific URLs that are potential threats, then expand your understanding of the URL exposure in your environment (via the URL details dialog) without having to add URL filters to the Explorer view itself.

 ## Review email messages reported by users

-Suppose you want to see email messages that users in your organization have reported as Junk, Not Junk, or Phishing by using the [Report Message add-in for Outlook and Outlook on the web](enable-the-report-message-add-in.md).
+Suppose that you want to see email messages that users in your organization have reported as Junk, Not Junk, or Phishing by using the [Report Message add-in for Outlook and Outlook on the web](enable-the-report-message-add-in.md).
 To do this, use the [Email > User-reported](threat-explorer-views.md#email--user-reported) view of Explorer (or real-time detections).

 1. In the Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer** (or **Real-time detections**).
 (This example uses Explorer.)